ExtremeElectronics/RC2040-ROMWBW/README.md

 ## Notes
 FFS is currenty broken, cpm tools needs 64K and in a pico(1) there just isnt enough space.
 Ill need a Pico2 to get this working.

+Dure to lack of RAM BID_BUF and BID_BIOS share the same pair of 16K pages so CP/M 3 and ZPM3 will not work together.

 There is a new RC2040.ini file ROM and disk images for ROMWBW in the sd-card directory.

 SPO256AL2 emulation (port 0x28) is working.